Guides

 Key Features

-• Scalloped grip design — curved, ringed barrel shape that naturally guides your fingers into the same position every throw.
-This consistency is exactly what beginners need
+• Scalloped grip design — curved rings that naturally guide your fingers into the same spot every throw.
+Great for building consistency

-• Aluminum Spinster shafts — these shafts rotate freely when hit by incoming darts, reducing deflections and bounce-outs.
-A feature usually found on more expensive setups
+• Aluminum Spinster shafts — these rotate when hit by incoming darts, reducing deflections and bounce-outs.
+A feature usually found on much more expensive setups

-• 6 Wide Glide flights — two complete sets of flights included, designed for stable, consistent flight paths
+• 6 Wide Glide flights — two full sets included for stable, consistent flight

 ✅ Pros

-• 95% tungsten — slimmest barrels on this list
+• 95% tungsten — slimmest barrels on this list, period

 • Rotating Spinster shafts reduce deflections